-Follow BLOCH's simple guide to sewing your ribbons and elastics to make sure your new pair of pointe shoes are secure and ready to go!
+Follow BLOCH's simple guide to sewing ribbons and elastics on pointe shoes, and make sure your new pair of pointe shoes are secure and ready to go!

-After being professionally fitted at our store and purchasing your new BLOCH pointe shoes, it’s time to attach the ribbons and elastic.
-Sewing your own pair is a ritual prized by dancers for decades, and is even the preferred way for professionals too, who go through new pointe shoes weekly.
-Beginners, however, might wear the same pair for up to year.
+After being professionally fitted at our store and purchasing your new BLOCH pointe shoes, it’s time to attach the ribbons and elastic to your shoes.
+Sewing your own pair of pointe shoes is a ritual prized by dancers for decades, and is even the preferred way for professionals too, who go through new pointe shoes weekly.
+Beginners, however, might wear the same pair for up to a year.

 Luckily, the technique required to stitch them properly is easy to learn.
-Sewing the ribbons yourself by hand, compared to with a sewing machine, is also much less likely to damage the shoe.
+Sewing the ribbons and elastic yourself by hand, compared to with a sewing machine, is also much less likely to damage the shoe.
+If you’re sewing for the first time, our step-by-step guide offers clear instructions for sewing ribbons and elastic onto ballet pointe shoes.

 The first step is to pick up the BLOCH Stretch Kit, filled with all the pointe shoe essentials you'll need, including stretch ribbon, elastic, needle and thread.
-Cut the ribbon into four equal pieces and divide the elastic into two equal pieces.
+The pointe ribbons are sold in a two-yard length, so you'll need to cut the ribbon into four equal pieces for each side of the shoes, and divide the elastic into two equal pieces.

 - Fold over a half inch square from the end, about the same size as your thumb — this will prevent the ribbons from fraying and make for a more secure attachment